Yan Gomes Preview, Player Props: Cubs vs. Brewers

 Yan Gomes At The Plate

-- Gomes has 20 doubles, two triples, nine home runs and 20 walks while batting .269.
+- Gomes is batting .266 with 20 doubles, two triples, nine home runs and 20 walks.

-- Gomes has picked up a hit in 61.1% of his 113 games this season, with more than one hit in 21.2% of them.
+- In 60.5% of his 114 games this season, Gomes has picked up at least one hit.
+He's also had 24 multi-hit games.

-- Looking at the 113 games he has played this season, he's homered in eight of them (7.1%), and in 2.2% of his trips to the plate.
+- Looking at the 114 games he has played this season, he's hit a long ball in eight of them (7.0%), and in 2.2% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.